LorenzoProSky/javaparser-val/readme.md

 Our main site is at [JavaParser.org](http://javaparser.org)

+## Modifications

+1. Added Keyword.VALUE and Keyword.RECORD support in com.github.javaparser.ast.Modifier Keyword enum (needed for refactoring .java files with the new keyword "value").
+2.

 ## Sponsors

 Support this project by becoming a sponsor!
 [Become a sponsor](https://opencollective.com/javaparser).
 Your donation will help the project live and grow successfully.